 Learning Outcomes

-- Demonstrate professional skills: adhere to ethical standards in the discipline; and listen, give, and receive feedback effectively.
+- demonstrate professional skills, adhere to ethical standards in the discipline, and listen, give, and receive feedback effectively.

-The Master of Arts program in strategic communication requires a minimum of 30 s.h. of graduate credit.
+The Master of Arts in strategic communication requires a minimum of 30 s.h. of graduate credit.
 Courses for the program are offered online.

 Core Courses

-Code | Title | Hours |
+Course # | Title | Hours |

 ---|---|---|